City photo by Jeramey Jannene on Flickr

 Bowls is exactly what it sounds like…healthy food bowls!
-You can do sweet or savory, vegan or vegetarian, gluten-free, etc. I recommend the Chocolate Peanut Butter smoothie bowl and the Thai Green Curry bowl with chicken (pictured below).
+You can do sweet or savory, vegan or vegetarian, gluten-free, etc. I recommend the Chocolate Peanut Butter smoothie bowl and the Thai Green Curry bowl with chicken.
+They are now pre-order only.

 Cafe Manna also has the three-star Green Restaurant certification.
 They are 100% vegetarian, made from scratch, and use local ingredients.
 You can’t go wrong with their raw Thai rolls!

 Okay not exactly healthy, BUT these are my favorite donuts in Milwaukee!
 And they do use high-quality ingredients and incorporate organic when possible.
 Soooooo tasty 🍩

 Fresh Fin Poke